beck/haskell-game-of-life/README.md

-# Game of Life, written in Haskell
+# Conway's Game of Life, written in Haskell

 Curious about the language, this is my project to learn.